 - You need to write a server to relay requests for you.
 The server doesn't have the Same Origin Policy restriction that browsers have, so you would make a request to your own server, your server would make the request to the API, the API sends data to your server, and your server sends it back to you.

 Since you haven't learned how to write a server yet, we wrote a simple request forwarder for you!

 How to use

-Make a GET request from your client to the Base URL with a query parameter of
+Make a GET or POST request from your client to the Base URL with a query parameter of

 url.
 Set the value of